envi-idl/ExampleModels/README.md

 - **Pan Sharpening Comparison**: Compares the different PanSharpening algorithms available in ENVI

 - **Pan Sharpening Iterator**: Shows how to use one Iterator node to process two arrays of rasters to perform NNDiffusePanSharpening on all rasters.

+- **Raster Math**: This tasks applies a single bandmath expression to exery band of a raster.
+The band math expression should only contain the band identifier **b1** which will represent each band as the model loops through the raster.

 - **Raster Stacking**: Demonstrates how to stack an array of rasters if they have overlap.